The R-Word

 Don't you think we realize that?
 In spite of what many people may think thanks to a few horribly deceived individuals like Harold Camping, we're not stupid.
 We're not insane.
 We're not mentally disturbed or emotionally unbalanced.
 And believe it or not, we don't run around wearing little tinfoil hats.
 Trust me, we know how nutty it sounds.
 We get that.
 But we don't care.
 Why?

-Because we believe God.
+Because we believe God and His Word.

 We believe God says exactly what He means and means exactly what He says when we read stuff like this in His Word: